-Driver error – About 88 percent of truck accidents are a result of the drivers behind the wheel of large trucks, making drivers ten times more likely to be the cause than outside factors like weather and poor vehicle conditions.
-Because drivers often are on the road for extensive periods of time, the most common underlying reason drivers caused accidents was due to fatigue.
-Exhausted drivers lack a keen sense of awareness and often fall asleep behind the wheel, losing control and driving off the road or into oncoming traffic.
-Other factors, such as speeding, distractions and use of over-the-counter drugs, also played a role in these accidents.
+Driver error.
+Truckers cause about 88% of truck accidents.
+This means those drivers are ten times more likely to be the cause of an accident compared to outside factors like weather and poor vehicle conditions.
+Because truck drivers are on the road for extensive periods, the most common reason they cause accidents is fatigue.
+Exhausted drivers lack a keen sense of awareness and can fall asleep behind the wheel, losing control and driving off the road or into oncoming traffic.
+Other factors, such as speeding, distractions, and the use of over-the-counter drugs, also play a role in these accidents.

-Equipment problems – Just like cars and planes, trucks encounter failures in pieces of equipment from time to time that can affect the driver's control of the vehicle.
+Equipment problems.
+Faulty truck parts also play a key role in truck accidents.
+Just like cars or planes, trucks encounter failures in pieces of equipment from time to time that can affect the driver's control of the vehicle.
 Most of the time, these accidents can be prevented by a thorough inspection and frequent maintenance of all equipment.
 Some examples of equipment failures include:

 - Tire blowouts